radebe49/futureproof/lib/message/README.md

 # Message Creation Module

-This module orchestrates the end-to-end creation of time-locked messages in the FutureProof application.
+This module orchestrates the end-to-end creation of time-locked messages in the Lockdrop application.

 ## Overview